 It’s an infused mixture of Spanish red wine and freshly diced fruit.
 Resulting in a deliciously sweet and fruity drink.

-The version I’m sharing today is the most traditional or authentic version, but there’s endless variations to this recipe.
+The version I’m sharing today is a simple, more traditional version, but there’s endless variations to this recipe.
 Choose from a wide variety of fruit.
 Add in herbs for a hint of freshness.
 Or give it a boost in alcohol with more brandy or triple sec.
 And if lighter cocktails are more your thing, use white wine instead with a hint of seltzer water.

 Today, we’re going back to the traditional roots of this recipe.
 Here are the few basic ingredients needed for a classic red sangria.

 - Red Wine: Spanish red wines are a go-to option for this recipe (see below for the best options).

 - Liquor: To pair back with the red wine, it’s traditional to use a little brandy.

 - Chopped Fruit: Classic sangrias use diced oranges, apples, and lemon.
 But feel free to get creative with this based on seasonality, like my white Christmas sangria.

 - Sweetener: If your sangria is sweet enough from the fruits, then you won’t need additional sweeteners.
 But you can always add a tablespoon or two of your favorite sweetener (I prefer maple syrup).